pedroabreu0/pedroabreu0.github.io/_posts/2019-08-26-GDB-Tutorial.md

 condition is met, if a function was called, and a lot of other useful perks that help you to find what is going wrong with your program.

+If you prefer you can find the pdf version of this tutorial [here](https://github.com/pedrotst/gdb-tutorial/blob/master/docs/gdb-tutorial.pdf).

 As you may have already noticed, pointers can be quite tricky to debug.
 Hopefully this tutorial will make your life a lot easier from here on.